bentoml/BentoML/docs/source/concepts.rst

 The main idea behind BentoML is that Data Science team should be shipping prediction services instead of shipping pickled models.
 :ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base component for building prediction services using BentoML.
-Here's the example BentoService in the :doc:`Getting Started Guide <quickstart>`:
+Here's the example BentoService defined in the :doc:`Getting Started Guide <quickstart>`:

 .. code-block:: python